alexcrichton/rfcs/text/0000-macros-1.1.md

 library as the compiler itself, therefore sharing resources like a global allocator, etc.

-The `libmacro` crate will compiled as an rlib and a static copy of it will be included in each macro.
+The `librustc_macro` crate will compiled as an rlib and a static copy of it will be included in each macro.
 This crate will provide a symbol known by the compiler that can be dynamically loaded.
-The compiler will `dlopen` a macro crate in the same way it does today, find this symbol in `libmacro`, and call it.
+The compiler will `dlopen` a macro crate in the same way it does today, find this symbol in `librustc_macro`, and call it.

-The `rustc_macro_define` and `rustc_macro_derive` attributes will be encoded into the crate's metadata, and the compiler will discover all these functions, load their function pointers, and pass them to the `libmacro` entry point as well.
+The `rustc_macro_define` and `rustc_macro_derive` attributes will be encoded into the crate's metadata, and the compiler will discover all these functions, load their function pointers, and pass them to the `librustc_macro` entry point as well.
 This provides the opportunity to register all the various expansion mechanisms with the compiler.

 The actual underlying representation of `TokenStream` will be basically the same